 Celesta Copper Mine

-Lara currently owns 5% of the shares of Celesta without the obligation to contribute to the start-up costs and continues to hold a 2% Net Smelter Returns Royalty on any production, with a new more detailed royalty agreement completed as a schedule of the JV Agreement.
+Lara owns 5% of the shares of Celesta without the obligation to contribute to the start-up costs and a 2% Net Smelter Returns Royalty on production.

 Recent Project Milestones:

 July 2020 - Production Commenced

 September 2015 - Final exploration report with resource statement submitted to the Brazilian Department of Mines